 With your research questions in mind, identify the sources of information you will need.
 Consider:

-This is where your librarians can help you!
+This is where your librarian can help you!
 See the boxes below for suggestions.

 Take notes on the information you have found.
-Evaluate:
+Evaluate your information:

 If the answer to any of these is no, seek additional sources!
 If yes to all, you are ready to begin writing.

 If you've done a thorough job, you will have a variety of credible sources that help answer your question(s) about the topic.
 Review your notes: